 You will arrive in the late afternoon.
-After settling in, you can explore the nearby forests and go bird watching on foot.
+After settling in, you can explore the nearby forests and go bird-watching on foot.

 Day 6: Visit Lake Nakuru National Park

-The park is an extension of the vast Serengeti Ecosystem which is known for some of the most spectacular game migrations in the world.
+The park is an extension of the vast Serengeti ecosystem, which is known for some of the most spectacular game migrations in the world.
 Every year, over a million animals including wildebeest, zebra, and gazelle migrate from the Serengeti in northern Tanzania across the Mara River and into Kenya in search of fresh feeding grounds.
 The migration takes place between late June and September.
 During this crossing, hundreds of animals are swept away by the fast-moving Mara River while others are killed by African Crocodiles—meaning only the fittest make it into Kenya.

-In the morning, you can visit a Maasai village to discover the wonderful culture of the indigenous villagers.
+This morning, you can visit a Maasai village to discover the wonderful culture of the indigenous villagers.
 This visit includes personal interactions with "the Morans".
 These are the young Maasai men trained as soldiers to protect the Maasai communities.
 The Morans once had to kill a lion as a rite of passage into manhood.

-Day 9: Game Drive in Masai Mara
+Day 9: Game Drive in Maasai Mara

 Most game drives are between two to three hours long.
 The sheer diversity of wildlife in the park means that going for a game drive is a good idea—since it's more than likely you'll spot different species or witness unique interactions that you didn't see previously.
-You can opt for a full day drive which starts at 10 am and ends at 4 pm.
+You can opt for a full-day drive which starts at 10 am and ends at 4 pm.
 Bird watchers may want to get an early start to the day and start the game drive at 6:30 am, for a three-hour game drive, to catch the spectacular birds at sunrise.